-Do you remember what really went down the drain?
 There is often more to a clogged drain than meets the eye.
-To clear a clogged drain – in the sink or the bathtub – sometimes it’s just a matter of moving the clog further through the pipe to the sewer line.
-You’ll want to use rubber gloves and maybe a clothes pin (to pinch your nose and block the smell).
-Here are a few tips to help with common clogs:
+To clear a clogged drain, in the sink or the bathtub, sometimes it’s just a matter of moving the clog further through the pipe to the sewer line.
+You’ll want some rubber gloves.

-Use the old stand-by, the plunger: A plunger is a basic tool used for generations that needs only a strong effort and the ability to withstand any foul smells.
+- Use A Plunger – A plunger is a basic tool used for generations that needs only a strong effort and the ability to withstand any foul smells.
 To clear a toilet, it’s all about pushing through the clog.
-For sinks and tubs, try for a tight seal of the plunger over the drain followed by repeated plunges.
+For sinks and tubs, try a sink plunger for a tighter fit and more effective clog removal.

-Pull out the junk and gunk – Rotting debris, i.e. food or hair, mixed with leftover liquids, i.e. saliva or personal cleaning products, can build up a nasty blockage in a sink.
-It’s usually a clog you notice all at once after it builds up over time, slowing the water drainage more each day until nothing washes down the drain.
-You can attack this clog with boiling hot water (WARNING: Be extremely careful with boiling water).
-If this doesn’t free the clog, try a store-purchased plastic wand or a wire coat hanger with one end bent like a hook.
+- Pull Out The Gunk – Rotting debris, i.e. food or hair, mixed with leftover liquids, i.e. saliva or personal cleaning products, can build up a nasty blockage in a sink.
+It’s usually a clog you notice after it builds up over time, slowing the water drainage more each day until nothing washes down the drain.
+Try a store-purchased plastic plumbing snake or a wire coat hanger with one end bent like a hook.
 Push the appropriate end down the drain into the clog and pull out the mess.

-Grab a snake and hang on – No, this isn’t a real snake, but a plumber’s tool made of a strong, flexible wire that comes in various lengths of a few feet up to hundreds of feet rolled into a dispensing drum.
+- Grab A Snake – Not a real snake, but a plumber’s tool made of a strong, flexible wire!
+Plumbing snakes come in various lengths of a few feet up to hundreds of feet rolled into a dispensing drum.
 A shorter snake is available at any hardware store.
 Grab the snake when the clog just won’t budge, or it is further down the pipe beyond the reach of a wire hanger or plastic hair plug remover.
 Just force the snake into the drain to push or break up the clog.
 Run some water to make sure the pipe is clear.

-Gravity and common chemicals – Here’s a quick and simple bathtub drain clearing hack.
+- Gravity and Household Chemicals – Here’s a quick and simple bathtub drain clearing hack.
 Follow the baking soda and vinegar mixture above, pour it into the bathtub drain, seal the opening with the drain plug/stopper and let it sit for an hour.
-Now, without removing the drain, turn on the hot water and fill the bathtub.
-You have created a power pressure tool in your bathtub with 50 or more gallons of water and all its weight ready to rush down the pipe.
+Now, without removing the drain plug, turn on the hot water and fill the bathtub.
+You have created a power pressure tool in your bathtub with gallons of water and all its weight ready to rush down the pipe.
 After an hour, pull the plug in the drain.
-The common chemicals should have loosened the clog enough for the water pressure to flush it free in the pipe.
+The household chemicals should have loosened the clog enough for the water pressure to flush it free in the pipe.
 If not, don’t give up.
 Grab the plunger or the snake and get to work.

 We don’t recommend using over-the-counter chemical drain cleaning “quick fixes.”
-These are dangerously caustic to the skin and can corrode or fracture your pipes causing more expense than they’re worth.
+These are dangerous to the skin and can corrode or fracture your pipes causing more damage than they’re worth.
 The above remedies and your own muscle power can produce results.
 With any clogged drain, sometimes the strength of a friend or neighbor may be enough to unseat the clog and save the day.

-If no one around meets the muscle criteria, call a plumber.
-Whether you need regular maintenance, emergency repairs, or any related plumbing service, our professional plumbing company is ready to help 24 hours a day, 7 days a week.
-You deserve the best plumbing service possible, provided by professional plumbers with the skills and knowledge to make it happen.
-Your residential plumbing or commercial plumbing needs deserve quality service from a local company.
-For all plumbing needs in Austin, call the local professionals at Reliant Plumbing today at 512-222-6029.
+If all else fails, call Reliant Plumbing.
+Whether you need regular maintenance, emergency repairs, or any related plumbing service, our professional plumbing company is on stand-by and ready to help at a moment’s notice.
+Your residential plumbing or commercial plumbing deserve quality service from a local plumbing company.